Endless Love is a 1979 romantic crime drama novel by Scott Spencer.

 - Informed Attractiveness: A very particular point of the book is that we are never entirely sure of how attractive Jade is, but this is done very deliberately by Scott Spencer, asking us 'Why?' in regards to her.

 - Jerkass: Hugh Butterfield, in both movie versions.
+He receives a HeelFace Turn in the 2014 adaptation.

 - Let the Past Burn: Rather than an ending trope, this happens at the start.
 David burns down Jade's home, and with it burns his own memories of what happened there.
 This is also the event which leads to him going into a psychiatric facility.